 Not sure if a pay monthly mobile plan is right for you?
 We break down what you need to know so you can make the right decision for your needs

-In the past, there were very clear differences between prepay and pay monthly mobile plans, but in today’s market, some of the lines are being blurred.
-Previously pay monthly plans were known to be better valued than prepay, and while this is true to some degree, there are many prepay plans that still offer a decent allowance.
+In the past, there were obvious differences between prepay and pay monthly mobile plans, but in today’s market, some of the lines are becoming blurred.
+Previously, pay monthly plans were known to be better valued than prepay, and while this is true to some degree, there are many prepay plans that still offer a decent allowance.

 If you’re wondering if a pay monthly plan is right for you, read on to find out more about the benefits and how you can compare plans to find the best one for your needs.

 - Value for money.
 Even though there are some great prepay plan options, you find that in many cases, pay monthly plans offer more for the same price.

 - Easier to manage.
 Once you sign up for a pay monthly plan, your monthly charge is automatically deducted from your account or credit card.